lumeland/lume-cms-adapter/README.md

-# LumeCMS Adapter proxy
+# LumeCMS adapter proxy

 A simple proxy to run LumeCMS in a VPS easily on demand.

-- This script opens a permanent server under the port `8000` (configurable).
+- This script opens a permanent server on the port `8000` (configurable).
-- On the first request, the script runs `deno task lume --serve --proxied ...` (also configurable).
-This initializes the Lume's dev server in the port `3000`.
+- On the first request, the script runs `deno task lume --serve ...`.
+This initializes the Lume's dev server on the port `3000`.
-- Once the Lume's server is running, this scripts works as a reverse proxy, forwarding all the client's request to the Lume's server.
+- While the Lume's server is running, this script works as a reverse proxy, forwarding all the client's request to the Lume's server.
-- After 2 hours of inactivity, the Lume's server is closed.
-It will be created again on the next request.
+- After 2 hours of inactivity, the Lume's server is closed, waiting to be created again on the next request.

 ## Usage